 Making the first move to contact a counsellor can feel like a difficult task, but it can also be the first step towards embarking on a fulfilling journey.

-I am a psychodynamically trained counsellor a member of the BACP and I abide by the BACP (British Association of Psychotherapy and Counselling) code of ethics.
+I am a psychodynamically trained counsellor, a registered member of the BACP and I abide by the BACP (British Association of Psychotherapy and Counselling) code of ethics.

 Training, qualifications & experience

 from MHCPC (Manor House Centre for Psychotherapy and Counselling - www.manorhousecentre.org.uk)